TRIGGER WARNING. THIS ARTICLE CONTAINS TEXT AND IMAGES THAT MAY BE HARMFUL TO SURVIVORS.

 Julian cheated on me right under my nose.
 While lying in my bed, he called another woman and talked to her for 1o minutes on the phone.
 He told me it was his sister.
 The women were numerous.
 His friends lied for him.
 His family members lied for him.

 But the crazy thing is that no lies were necessary.
 I didn’t fall in love with Julian William’s fake persona.
 I fell in love with how he made me feel for the first few months of our relationship.
-I fell in love with being deeply loved.
+I fell in love with being deeply loved and needed.
 Had I known Julian’s true life story, this still would have happened.
 All of it.
 Because he didn’t abuse me in the beginning.
 The rumors that I heard about the abuse of another woman (now on his record for domestic violence) were explained away by him, his friends, and his family as him “defending himself.”
 I know now that it’s simply not true.

 Leslie Morgan Steiner teaches us that we all have the power to end domestic violence “simply by shining a spotlight on it.”
 I have a spotlight.
 I have all of you who will read this, share this, and learn from this.